pallets/jinja/docs/api.rst

         to modify this dict.
 For more details see :ref:`global-namespace`.
         For valid object names have a look at :ref:`identifier-naming`.

+    .. attribute:: code_generator_class

+       The class used for code generation.
+This should not be changed in most cases, unless you need to modify the Python code a template compiles to.

     .. automethod:: overlay([options])

     .. method:: undefined([hint, obj, name, exc])